top of page

 Level 7 Diploma in Relational Practice in Mental Health

-Applications are open for our Level 7 Diploma in Relational Practice in Mental Health.
+Our Level 7 Diploma in Relational Practice in Mental Health.
 Our internationally recognised and accredited diploma is for professionals working with adults experiencing emotional and psychological distress or mental health challenges who want to deepen their understanding of relational practice in mental health treatment and recovery.

 What you'll study